Wharley01/Path/README.md

 ### Router

-The backbone of every application is having an interface to interact with your data in the database, which is what will be demonstrated in this section.
+The backbone of every application is; having a programmable interface for it, which may be consumed/used by your App or a third-party App.

-To create an API you need a router which will listen to a particular Route(or URL) and appropriate action may be taken and a response will be returned(shown) to the user.
+To create an API you need a router which would be listening to a particular Route(or URL) and appropriate action may be taken and a response can be returned(shown) to the user.

 you can listen to your preferred URL(Route) with Path's Router, for example: